mahgoyal/RedshiftDummyTable/README.md

 # RedshiftDummyTable
 This script will create a dummy table (test_table) with huge data set.
 Executing below queries sequentially will dynamically create a table and populate ~268 Million to billions of rows without loading data into the Redshift from S3.
-Table will have incremental sort key on ingest_time column (datatype timestamp) and distribution key on id (datatype int).
+Table will have sort key on ingest_time column (datatype timestamp) and distribution key on id (datatype int).

 1) Create table twofivesix which will act as base table for populating data on the test_table.